-An original solution helps us to reuse ReactJS views in on server which actually could save us time in development and maintenance.
-It was more about a static content generation.
+An original solution helps us to reuse ReactJS views on the server which actually could save us time in development and maintenance.
+It was more about static content generation.
 While most of the sites I’m working with requiring more than that.

-Take an e-commerce storefront, a travel site or utility customer portals, a customer would demand a lot of interactivity in all of them.
+Take an e-commerce storefront, a travel site, or utility customer portals, a customer would demand a lot of interactivity in all of them.
 Some would even be implemented as a SPA and use headless CMS approach.
-Last option isn’t the best case for Sitecore as we losing a lot of functionality built around presentation layer.
+The last option isn’t the best case for Sitecore as we losing a lot of functionality built around the presentation layer.

 From my point of view, truth should be somewhere in between.
-In a hybrid approach, when we are able to generate pages from CMS and make them dynamic.
-And as we already using ReactJS views on a server adding stores, dispatchers and actions from Redux will help us to create these dynamics.
+In a hybrid approach, when we can generate pages from CMS and make them dynamic.
+And as we already using ReactJS views on a server adding stores, dispatchers, and actions from Redux will help us to create these dynamics.

 If you are interested in other details you could watch videos from its creator, but at this point, I need to go back to the Sitecore solution.

 I’ll start small, with simple components: counter and timer.
 The first component is Timer, it has one event ‘onTick’ that is generated by an internal timer.
-The event produces and action, that is processed by timer’s reducer and increment seconds counter in a model.
+The event produces an action, that is processed by the timer’s reducer and increment seconds counter in a model.